bdurand/factory_bot_any_instance/README.md

 end
 ```

-Now if you need 30 comments for a blog in your test:
+Now if you need 30 comments for a blog post in your test:

 ```ruby
   post = create(:blog_post)
   create_list(:comment, :blog_post => post)
 ```

 However, this will create 30 unique User records which could be expensive if the User record has it's own required associations or performs several callbacks.
-A simple solution is to provide a single User record for the Comments:
+A simple solution is to provide a single User record for all the Comments:

 ```ruby
   post = create(:blog_post)